 Rite of Christian Initiation of Adults (R.C.I.A.)

 Assists adults who are to be baptized or to be received into the Catholic Church.
 Catechists, Sponsors, hospitality service are needed.
-Commitment is weekly on Thursday evenings.
+Commitment is weekly on Friday evenings (2021-2022).
 Adult and youth aged 16 or older.

 Faith Education Ministries

 These groups develop, promote and provide religious education programs.